cesaro/dpu/README.rst

 x Unfolding::print_dot
 x BaseConfig
 x BaseConfig -> replay
-- In Event, store a Config instead of Cut as an event's local configuration.
+x write the simplest possibly-incomplete method to compute alternatives x In Event, store a Config instead of Cut as an event's local configuration.
   When deciding the conflict between two arbitrary events e and e', just look at its local configuration's mutexmax.
 Having e.mutexmax(m) !cfl e'.mutexmax(m) for every mutex variable m means that e !cfl with e'.